 Improving Health Literacy at the Pharmacy: This site provides pharmacists with recently released health literacy tools and other resources from the Agency for Healthcare Research and Quality (AHRQ).

 Generic vs Brand Medications: Better Adherence, Lower Cost, Same Efficacy: The American College of Physicians Clinical Guidelines Committee conducted a literature review to answer 5 questions about the benefits of using generic medications vs brand medications.

 Updated 2015 Beers Criteria for Potentially Inappropriate Medication Use in Older Adults: Most recent update from the American Geriatrics Society.
-Also see the accompanying how-to guide to use and the first-ever list of alternative medications with focus on those identified by NCQA and PQA quality measures.
+Also, see the accompanying how-to guide to use and the first-ever list of alternative medications with a focus on those identified by NCQA and PQA quality measures.

 Off-Label Drug Use without Strong Scientific Evidence Increases ADE rates: More evidence that including medication indications in prescription orders increases patient safety.